-Three alternatives were considered for the action to establish commercial trip limits for the GA-NC and FLK/EFL stocks of hogfish.
+Three alternatives were considered for the action to establish commercial trip limits for the GANC and FLK/EFL stocks of hogfish.
 Under the first alternative, the no action alternative, there would be no commercial trip limit specified for either stock.
 This would not be expected to alter commercial harvest rates relative to the status quo, so no direct economic effects to small entities would be expected to occur.
-This alternative was not selected by the Council because they felt it was necessary to implement stock-specific trip limits in order to successfully constrain commercial hogfish landings and prevent overfishing.
+This alternative was not selected by the Council because they felt it was necessary to implement stock-specific trip limits in order to successfully constrain commercial hogfish landings and end overfishing of the FLK/EFL stock.

 The second alternative, which was selected as preferred, would establish a commercial trip limit for the GA-NC stock.
 The second alternative contains 5 sub-alternatives.
 The first and second sub-alternatives would set the commercial trip limit at 100 lbs ww and 250 lbs ww, which would be expected to reduce aggregate annual landings and ex-vessel revenue by 43% and 19%, respectively.
 These reductions in ex-vessel revenue would be larger than what would be expected under the proposed commercial trip limit.
 The third sub-alternative was selected as preferred and would set the commercial trip limit at 500 lbs ww, which was estimated to reduce ex-vessel revenue by 6%.
 The fourth sub-alternative would set the commercial trip limit at 700 lbs ww.
 This sub-alternative would be expected to reduce ex-vessel revenue by only 3%, which would translate into \$2,287 (2014 dollars) more in aggregate ex-vessel revenue than under the proposed trip limit.
 The fifth sub-alternative would specify no commercial trip limit, which would be expected to have no effect on status quo hogfish landings or ex-vessel revenue.
 Under the fifth sub-alternative, ex-vessel revenue would be \$4,470 (2014 dollars) greater than what would be expected under the proposed trip limit.
-The fourth and fifth sub-alternatives were not selected as preferred because the Council chose to take a more conservative approach to setting the commercial trip limit in order to prevent ACL overages.
+The fourth and fifth sub-alternatives were not selected as preferred because the Council chose to take a precautionary approach to setting the commercial trip limit for the GA-NC stock in order to prevent effort shifts as a result of stricter commercial regulations needed to end overfishing of the FLK/EFL stock.
+Additionally, the vast majority of commercial trips in Georgia and the Carolinas do not land more than 500 lbs ww of hogfish per trip.